 How to Debate

 This introduction to debating is just that: an introduction.
 It is not intended to be comprehensive and, if it works like it should, you will have more questions about debating after you read it than you did before.
-We will answer those questions during the Introductory Session and you will have access to members of the Seawolf Debate team for advice and coaching before your round, and at the competition to answer any questions you may have.
+You will have access to members of the Seawolf Debate team for advice and coaching before your round, and at the competition to answer any questions you may have.

 Here's a round of debate on the motion "This House Believes that the media should show the full horrors of war" from the 2010 Final Round of the World Universities Debating Championship.
-You may find that you better understand the Introduction to Debating after watching a video of a round, or you may find that you better understand the video of the round after reading the Introduction to Debating.
-Either way, this is a good example of the type of debating you'll see in the competition.
-In fact, this was one of the semifinal rounds from the 2008 Cabin Fever Debates, UAA's intramural debating tournament.
+You may find that you better understand the Guide to Debating (listed here below) after watching a video of a round, or you may find that you better understand the video of the round after reading the Guide to Debating.
+Either way, this is an excellent example of the type of debating you'll be participating in at the competition.

 The tournament will use the international collegiate debate format.
 Four teams will participate in each round, two on the Proposition (Opening Proposition and Closing Proposition) and two on the Opposition (Opening Opposition and Closing Opposition).
 Each team is made up of two debaters who work together to advance their position.